dschne27/algerian_forest_fires/README.md

 # algerian_forest_fires

+This notebook applies a neural network to identify whether certain conditions led to a forest fire on a given day.
+Accuracy as of August 18, 2021: 0.671

 Dataset provided by Faroudja ABID et al. , Predicting Forest Fire in Algeria using Data Mining Techniques: Case Study of the Decision Tree Algorithms, International Conference on Advanced Intelligent Systems for Sustainable Development (AI2SD 2019) , 08 - 11 July , 2019, Marrakech, Morocco.

 URL: https://archive.ics.uci.edu/ml/datasets/Algerian+Forest+Fires+Dataset++